Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Concept

 An example is shown in \cref{fig:noiseFloor}, where data from a 12-hour-long measurement campaign is compiled.
 This ensemble of shots is partitioned into non-overlapping ensembles of size $n$ increasing from 1 to 200.
 The ensemble averages are calculated, and the standard deviation $\sigma(n)$ of these averages across ensembles is taken.
 In the log-log figure we indicated with dotted line the $n^{-0.5}$ dependence, whose slope corresponds to pure uncorrelated noise.
 While the uncertainty of the $z$ coordinate follows this initially, that of the $y$ coordinate has smaller initial slope, indicating systematic correlations in the noise, probably stemming from a periodic oscillation in the experimental system whose frequency becomes aliased due to the repetition rate of the experimental cycle.

 Eventually both curves flatten into their respective noise floors.
-Since this is about twice as high in the $y$ direction ($0.4\;\text{px}$) than in the $z$ direction, whereas the $y$ gradient of the quadrupole field is half the $z$ gradient, the same uncertainty is obtained for the field.
+Since this is about twice as high in the $y$ direction ($0.4\;\text{px}$) than in the $z$ direction, whereas the $y$ gradient of the quadrupole field is half the $z$ gradient, the same uncertainty is obtained for the field – such an independence on the gradient is supported by a scaling argument below.
 Given the CCD pixel size of \SI{5}{\micro\meter}, the uncertainty of the $y$ coordinate of the center is $\sim\SI{2}{\micro\meter}$.
 The quadrupole gradient in these experiments were $\SI{2.5}{\Gauss\per\milli\meter}$, so the inferred field strength uncertainty reads

-Ideally, all rhombus markers – representing the inferred magnetic centers for different compensation current settings – should coincide, since they correspond to the true quadrupole center in the absence of external fields.
-Thanks to the differential nature of the buoy method, the statistical uncertainty of these rhombus positions is reduced by a factor of $\sqrt{2}$ assuming uncorrelated noise in the large-triangle averages for opposite quadrupole polarities.
-Nevertheless, the actual spread of rhombus positions observed in \cref{fig:results1,fig:results2} reflects not only the $\sigma(n)$ uncertainty of the cloud center, but also additional systematics introduced by the variation of the compensation currents.
-In particular, settings far from optimal compensation degrade the MOT loading and influence the atom number and temperature, thereby altering the cloud dynamics in the magnetic trap and biasing the inferred center position.
+The inferred origin $\vb 0$ – rhombuses in \cref{fig:results1,fig:results2,fig:stopping} –, and the differential buoy signal $\Delta \vb r$ in \cref{fig:aggregate} both have statistical uncertainties reduced by a factor of $\sqrt{2}$ assuming uncorrelated noise in the estimation of $\vb r_0^{(+)}$ and $\vb r_0^{(-)}$.
+Nevertheless, the actual spread of rhombus positions observed in \cref{fig:results1,fig:results2} reflects not only the $\sigma(n)$ uncertainty of the cloud center, but also the systematics stemming from field inhomogeneities as discussed above, and additional systematics introduced by the variation of the compensation currents.
+In particular, settings far from optimal compensation degrade the MOT loading and influence the atom number and temperature, thereby degrading the determination of the cloud center in the magnetic trap.

-\subsection{Discussion}
+Finally, let us consider the resolution of the technique as a function of the quadrupole gradient.
+The sensitivity, i.e., the $\Delta\vb r$ response to an external field scales simply as $Q^{-1}$, on the basis of \cref{eq:buoySignal}.
+This is very intuitive: the smaller the gradient, the larger the displacement of the $\vb B=0$ point under an external field.
+However, in a weaker trap, the cloud has a larger spread, the characteristic width scaling as: $\sigma\sim\frac{k_\text{B}T}{\mu Q}$, where $\mu$ is a characteristic magnetic moment.
+Taking into account the atom-number dependence of the absorption imaging \emph{contrast}, the smallest resolvable spatial displacement reads $\delta x\sim\frac\sigma{\sqrt N}$.
+Putting it together, we can see that the quadrupole gradient cancels from the field resolution: $\delta B\sim \frac{k_\text{B}T}{\mu \sqrt N}$, that hence depends on the temperature and atom number.

-The measurements presented here achieving sub-\SI{10}{\milli\Gauss} precision were performed without any specific optimization for metrological performance; they simply relied on our standard cold-atom stage and imaging configuration.
-We expect that another order of magnitude could be straightforwardly gained by improvements listed below.
+\section{Discussion}